Scarlett Johansson’s Ex Begs Her to Withdraw Divorce Papers – Will She Budge?

 In an interview with USA Today, attorney for Dauriac, Hal Mayerson asserted that his client was the primary caregiver for the child due to the constraints of Johannson’s very busy acting schedule.
 He is requesting that the court grants them joint custody.

-But now that the marriage has fallen apart, Johansson wants primary custody of the child.
+But now that the marriage has fell apart Johansson wants primary custody of the child.

 Mayers admits that his team was surprised when Scarlett filed the divorce papers in public court since they had been negotiating for some time now.
 Now that she’s filed the story has become a scandal that would have otherwise remained private.